openhab/openhab-addons/bundles/org.openhab.binding.broadlink/README.md

 ## Discovery

-Devices in the above list that are set up and working in the Broadlink mobile app should be discoverable by initiating a discovery from the OpenHAB UI.
+Devices in the above list that are set up and working in the Broadlink mobile app should be discoverable by initiating a discovery from the openHAB UI.

 > The `Lock Device` setting must be switched off for your device via the Broadlink app to be discoverable in openHAB.